Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 3. Place the chocolate-covered beans on a parchment paper-lined tray and refrigerate for a few hours.

-Instead of microwaving the chocolate, you can double boil it on a stovetop.
+Instead of microwaving the chocolate, you can double-boil it on a stovetop.

-Once your chocolate-covered espresso beans have been fully refrigerated, store them in an airtight container to keep them fresh.
 Some folks like to store their chocolate-covered espresso beans in the refrigerator to keep the chocolate firm.

 If the chocolate tastes stale (lacking taste and richness) or is turning white, it's a sign that it's reached the end of its shelf life.